 The Dracaena marginata is a species from a large plant genus (Dracaena) that has many variations in leaf sizes, leaf colors and different trunk types.
-The marginata is one of the most popular seen indoors which can grow into an attractive plant that becomes a great focal point of a room, once it has matured enough.
+The marginata is one of the most popular seen indoors that grows into an attractive plant and becomes a great focal point of a room, once it has matured enough.

 These are slow grower's that can take about 10 years to reach over 5ft tall but look lush once they reach about a foot high.
 They have a very similar look like palm tree plants.

 Level of care: The Madagascar dragon tree is one of the easiest house plants to grow and takes neglect on the chin - then recovers quickly once the correct conditions and care is provided.
 The one I gave to my sister (about 5ft in height) over 10 years ago was neglected more than cared for and is now looking great.